 There was overwhelming enthusiasm and collaboration produced by the summit.
 Each session came together to form an interdisciplinary mosaic of useful adaptation and resilience plans to address sea level rise impacts on the economy, built environment, and vulnerable communities.
 The messages were echoed in the media.
 Coverage was given by local and national news outlets including: Tampabay.com, WPTV, Miami Herald, Fort Worth Star Telegram, The Florida Current, Charlotte Sun Herald, DeSoto Sun Herald, Englewood Sun Herald, Fort Meade Leader, Lake Wales News, North Port Sun Herald, Polk County Democrat, Gainseville Sun, and Venice Gondolier.

 The key messages were the importance of education to increase awareness and creating partnerships to induce cost-effective best management practices that minimize risk.
 Compared to other parts of the world, Florida's projections of sea level rise present a complex challenge for municipalities, agencies and decision makers.
 Florida's unique location and geology require significant and innovative adaptations in infrastructure as sea level rises.
 Agencies, institutions, and government organizations are already responding to the reality of sea level rise.
 CES is continuing to work with its partners to identify and address the critical sea level rise issues discussed in each session.
 Please visit http://www.ces.fau.edu for updates.
-A full report of the summit will be available Spring 2013.
+A full report of the summit will be available this fall.